Who's Who in the Education Trust

 Mr Andrew Pianca (Crawfurd 1964-69)

-Andrew, a former OE Club President, is Chief Executive of the accountancy firm, Crowe Clark Whitehill.
+Andrew, a former OE Club President, is the former Chief Executive of the accountancy firm, Crowe Clark Whitehill.
 He serves as Council Observer of Epsom College.

 Dr Alastair Wells (Forest 1973-78)